dmc-uilabs/14-01-10-PSU-cm/README.md

     register_file("Make :: Fabricate :: Investment Casting", "Investment Casting.pml")
 ```

-Now, when we encounter the process from above, we execute the PML model
+Now, when we encounter the process with the
+`Make :: Fabricate :: Investment Casting` kind, we execute the PML
-contained in `Investment Casting.pml`.
-A PML model can perform a variety
+model contained in `Investment Casting.pml`.
+A PML model can perform a
-of tasks.
-Typically, this will involve performing any validation checks:
+variety of tasks.
+Typically, this will involve performing any validation
+checks:

 ```python